By Janice Burch, Co-Owner, Pro Resume Center, LLC

 So Many Ways to Use Your Executive Team Profiles

-If you need assistance writing your executive team’s profiles for your website, business/social media profiles, or creating a video highlighting your top team members or need a master story teller and business writer to write your corporate story, get in touch with me at firstname.lastname@example.org.
+If you need assistance writing your executive team’s profiles for your website, business/social media profiles, or need a master storyteller and business writer to write your company's corporate story, reach out at firstname.lastname@example.org.

 # # #

 *Resources include: Accenture Strategy: From Me to We – The Rise of the Purpose-Led Brand;85% of consumers conduct research before they make a purchase);